symfony/symfony/UPGRADE-2.1.md

     `FormEvents::PRE_BIND`, `FormEvents::BIND_CLIENT_DATA` or
     `FormEvents::BIND_NORM_DATA`.

+  * The interface FormValidatorInterface was deprecated and will be removed in Symfony 2.3.

+    If you implemented custom validators using this interface, you can substitute them by event listeners listening to the FormEvents::POST_BIND (or any other of the BIND events).
+In case you used the CallbackValidator class, you should now pass the callback directly to `addEventListener`.

 ### Session

   * Flash messages now return an array based on their type.
 The old method is